FelSiq/ts-pymfe/README.md

 # ts-pymfe
 A backup for the pymfe expansion for time-series data.
+Currently, this repository contains only the methods for meta-feature extraction, but not the modified pymfe core to preprocess and extract the meta-features from time-series data.
+Those extra resources will be available soon.

 There is 149 distinct metafeature extraction methods in this version, distributed in the following groups: